awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/logging-aws-marketplace-api-calls-with-aws-cloudtrail.md

 ## AWS Marketplace log file entry examples<a name="example-aws-marketplace-log-file-entries"></a>

-### Example: BatchMeterUsage<a name="example-aws-marketplace-log-file-entries-batchmeterusage"></a>
+### Example: `BatchMeterUsage`<a name="example-aws-marketplace-log-file-entries-batchmeterusage"></a>

 The following example shows a CloudTrail log entry that demonstrates the `BatchMeterUsage` action from the AWS Marketplace Metering Service\.
+When the seller [sends metering records to report their customers' usage](https://docs.aws.amazon.com/marketplace/latest/userguide/metering-for-usage.html) for a software as a service \(SaaS\) product listed on AWS Marketplace, this CloudTrail log entry is logged in the seller's AWS account\.

 ```
 {